Transfer (association football): 1995: Bosman ruling

 In 1996, Dutchman Edgar Davids was the first high-profile player to move on a free transfer via the Bosman ruling.

 The transfer system remained unchanged until the Bosman ruling.
 The ruling is named after Jean-Marc Bosman, a former Belgian footballer who in 1990 was registered with Belgian Cup winners RFC Liège.
 His contract had expired and he was looking to move to French team Dunkerque, but Dunkerque refused to pay the transfer fee of £500,000 that Liège were asking for.
 Bosman was left in limbo and his wages were cut by 75% due to him not playing.
 After a lengthy legal battle, Bosman won his case on 15 December 1995 when the European Court of Justice ruled players should legally be free to move when their contract expired.

 The first high-profile "Bosman transfer" was Edgar Davids, who departed Ajax for Milan, but lasted just one year in Milan before moving to league rivals Juventus for a fee of over £5 million.
 The same summer, Luis Enrique made the controversial decision to let his Real Madrid contract run down by signing for league rivals Barcelona.
 In 1999, Steve McManaman departed his boyhood club Liverpool for Real Madrid, while Sol Campbell was arguably the most controversial Bosman transfer of all-time when in 2001, he moved from Tottenham Hotspur to local fierce rivals Arsenal.
-In 2011, playmaker Andrea Pirlo notably completed his contract with A.C.
-Milan before moving to Juventus.
+In 2011, playmaker Andrea Pirlo notably completed his contract with Milan before moving to Juventus.
 In 2014, it was announced Borussia Dortmund striker Robert Lewandowski would leave the club for league rivals Bayern Munich in the upcoming summer when his contract expired.

 "I think I did something very good.
 I gave people rights.
 Now I think there may be a new generation of players who don't realise how lucky they are to be able to leave a club and join another, even if they are the fifth or sixth foreigner there.
 I am proud of the ruling because people will still be talking about it in years to come, maybe even after I am gone in 20 or 30 years or whatever.
 Maybe they will think they should at least thank me, nothing more."